 Now is not the time to starve yourself.
 In fact, there is never a time you should starve yourself!
 However, this doesn’t mean you can’t safely return to a healthier-for-you diet so you can feel more like yourself in your postpartum body.
 And when you’re feeling better, you can move better.
 Eating well boosts your energy and helps you stay motivated to get in some regular movement and back into a postpartum workout routine.

 To make sure you do it the right way, you can start by eating more vegetables and reduce your sugar and sodium intake.
 Concentrate on adding in more healthy foods rather than taking foods away.
+It is also a good idea to start calculating macros to make sure your eating is well-balanced.
 The fastest way to overeat is to tell yourself a food is forbidden.
 Be sure to consult with your doctor or nutritionist.

 If you plan to engage in any kind of more serious and professional workout, hold off and leave it for a year later when you are out of postpartum.
 At that time, you could buy pre workout drink that will give you the necessary boost and help you push through intense exercises.
 As long as you are no longer breastfeeding, these types of products should be perfectly safe to consume, and they’ll be particularly effective when combined with a good workout routine.

 Your core can get weak from pregnancy, and focusing your postpartum workout efforts on core muscles is going to be very important.
 However, you need to be extremely careful and take it very slow, especially if you’ve been diagnosed with diastasis recti.
 This is a common postpartum condition where your abs separate because they’ve been stretched out by the pregnancy and create a pooch.